Bridgetown, Nova Scotia: Present day

 Like a lot of small communities, Bridgetown today concentrates on service industries.
-The largest employers are the school and Mountains and Meadows Care Group.
+The largest employers are the P-12 school and Mountains and Meadows Care Group.
 Britex Limited was the last large manufacturing enterprise but closed in 2004.

-Bridgetown is roughly equidistant between Middleton and Annapolis Royal.
+Bridgetown is roughly equidistant between Middleton and Annapolis Royal, situated in the Annapolis County.
 Trunk 1 runs through the community on Granville Street.
 During the 1980s, Highway 101 was extended to Bridgetown, terminating at an interchange with Trunk 1.
 This highway was extended in the early 1990s through to Annapolis Royal, bypassing the community completely.

-Today Bridgetown has many heritage buildings which are best appreciated by taking The Cyprus Walk self-guided and critically acclaimed walking tour.
+Today Bridgetown has many heritage buildings which are best appreciated by taking The Cyprus Walk self-guided and critically acclaimed walking tour, named after the largest ship built on the Annapolis River.
+The historic downtown fronting Queen Street underwent redevelopment and beautification during the 1980s as a result of federal grants.

-The new P-12 Bridgetown Regional Community School(BRCS)opened in 2017, to replace the former high school(BRHS) and former elementary school(BRES), both located in the east end of the town.
+The new P-12 Bridgetown Regional Community School (BRCS) opened in 2017, to replace the former high school (BRHS) and former elementary school (BRES), both located in the east end of the town.
 BRHS was demolished and the site became green space and athletic fields, integrated with the new school site southeast of the former BRHS.
-The historic downtown fronting Queen Street underwent redevelopment and beautification during the 1980s as a result of federal grants.
+In 2019, the town also added a chimney and plaque to the plot in order house local chimney swifts.
+The BRCS building still remains.

-Bridgetown hosts an annual Ciderfest festival to celebrate the apple harvest every fall.
+In the summer, Bridgetown is home to the annual Annapolis River Festival, which features different river sports including kayaking.
+Bridgetown also hosts an annual Ciderfest festival to celebrate the apple harvest every fall.
 The mascot, "Andy Apple-head" is a popular character among children and participates in the Ciderfest parade.

 Bridgetown is twinned with Bridgetown, Barbados.